-Site :Date:
+Site: Date:

-Tim e: Person receiving call:
+Time e: Person receiving call:

 Report by Persons Receiving Call (Check off completed tasks as appropriate to the circumstances of the incident.
 Attach record of additional actions.)

-Exact Words of Caller/Threat:
+[Exact Words of Caller/Threat:

-☐ If possible, ask the caller the following questions: Where is the bomb (building, location)?
+[If possible, ask the caller the following questions: Where is the bomb (building, location)?

 What time is it set to go off?

 What kind of bomb is it?
 What does it look like?

 Who set the bomb?
 Why was the bomb set?

 Where are you calling from?

 What is your name?
 How old are you?

 Evaluate the voice of the caller and check applicable spaces: Male Female Adult Teen Elem.
 Age Child Old Accent Speech Impediment Intoxicated Slow Rapid Voice is familiar?
 If so, sounds like:

 Background noise (check applicable spaces): Music Conversation Typing Babies or children Airplane Cars or trucks Machine noise Other

 Time caller hung up:Remarks:

-Report by Designated Person (Check off completed tasks as appropriate to the circumstances of the incident.
+II.
+I Report by Designated Person (Check off completed tasks as appropriate to the circumstances of

+the incident.
 Attach record of additional actions.)

-Fire Alarm activa ated by Time
+Fire Alarm activated by Time

-] 911 called by Time
+911 called by Time

 Report:

-• his/ her name and title
+his/her name and title

-• buil ding/site location
+building/site location

-• prol blem (bomb threat)
+problem (bomb threat)

-• "W e have just evacuated the buildings."
+• "We have just evacuated the buildings."

-Time
+President's Office notified by Time

-Message: "Th We have just received a bomb threat.
+Message: "This is (name and title).
+We have just received the buildings and called 911. a bomb threat.
 We have evacuated

-Written threat (le etter) protected in docu ment holder and kept b oy:
+☐ Written threat (letter) protected in document holder and kept b y:

-work areas, lounges, b
+Thorough inspection of all classrooms, work areas, lounges, be room, kitchen, shrubbery, roof, and perimeter areas conducted

-] Fire
+Fire

-] Police
+☐ Police

-Evacuation from site declared necessar y by
+Evacuation from site declared necessary by

-Buses requested from Transportation to o move (#) studer nts and staff.
+Buses requested from Transportation to move (#) students and staff.

-Time: Evacu ation Location:
+Time: Evacuation Location:

-Management and Police notified of eva acuation from site by:
+☐ Management and Police notified of evacuation from site by:

-and 911

-O •
+Suspicious object located in/at/near

+called byOR 11me

-] Nothing suspicio us located.
+Nothing suspicious located.
 Re-entry authorized by: Time:

-Students/all perso onnel returned to class srooms/work area.
-Tim e:
+Students/all personnel returned to classrooms/work area.
+Time e;